Mounjaro is a relatively new type 2 diabetes drug that lowers blood sugars and helps improve A1C levels.

 It is not recommended for use if you are pregnant, planning on becoming pregnant, or if you are breastfeeding.

-It is not recommended for people without diabetes, with prediabetes, or with type 1 diabetes without the guidance of a physician.
+It is also not recommended for people without diabetes, with prediabetes, or with type 1 diabetes without the guidance of a physician.

-How I do stop taking my Mounjaro?
+How do I stop taking my Mounjaro?

 For example, maybe you’re experiencing adverse side effects, you don’t like how the medication makes you feel, or it’s gotten cost-prohibitive.

-Insulin resistance, food cravings, blood sugar levels, and weight may creep back up once you stop taking Mounjaro.
+Your doctor will probably want you to wean your dose before stopping it completely.
+Insulin resistance, food cravings, blood sugar levels, and weight may creep back up once you stop taking it.

 Can Mounjaro replace insulin?